deep-finder/cryoet-deepfinder/README.md

 ## System requirements
 __Deep Finder__ has been implemented using __Python 3__ and is based on the __Keras__ package.
 It has been tested on Linux (Debian 8.6), and should also work on Mac OSX as well as Windows.

-The algorithm needs an Nvidia GPU to run at reasonable speed (in particular for training).
+The algorithm needs an __Nvidia GPU__ and __CUDA__ to run at reasonable speed (in particular for training).
 The present code has been tested on Tesla K80 and M40 GPUs.
 For running on other GPUs, some parameter values (e.g. patch and batch sizes) may need to be changed to adapt to available memory.

 ```diff
 - If above conditions are not met, we cannot guarantee the functionality of our code at this time.
 ```

 ### Package dependencies
-Users should install following packages in order to run Deep Finder.
+Deep Finder depends on following packages.
 The package versions for which our software has been tested are displayed in brackets:
 ```
 tensorflow-gpu (1.14.0)
 keras          (2.3.1)